 What are histamines and mast cells?

-Close to 100% of children with autism have histamine intolerance and mast cell activation.
+Close to 100% of children with autism have histamine intolerance.
 Histamines are released by the digestive tract and the brain in defense as an allergic reaction.
 The DAO enzyme helps the body break down excess histamines, but commonly, this enzyme is defective in children with autism.
 In histamine intolerance the body is over producing histamines and there are too many for the body to break down.
 This stress type response is a trigger for mast cell activation which creates a strong inflammatory response in the body.

 Mast cells are our front line defenders helping the immune system recognize pathogens of all kinds, including electromagnetic field radiation.
 Mast cells help regulate the immune system, and protect us from environmental toxins.
 Histamine is a mast cell mediator.
 Too much histamine released causes histamine intolerance which causes mast cell activation.
 When this happens our protective mechanisms are broken down and we become hypersensitive to things we ingest or that are in our environment.